maxgalloway/ContactMePGP/README.txt

 But by embedding this webform on your website, anyone can send you private messages.
 The algorithms are implemented in javascript, so people can contact you without installing anything.
+Because the encryption and form submission is implemented in human-readable js, the user can be sure that there isn't anything suspect going on (submitting the plain text to the server, for example).

 To get started, navigate to the index.html in the install directory.
 Then fill in the corresponding values in config.js, and put